petros-d/docs/cloud/develop-project.md

 :::info

-The Astronomer CLI does not support overrides to environment variables that are required globally.
+The Astronomer Cloud CLI does not support overrides to environment variables that are required globally.
 For the list of environment variables that Astronomer enforces, see [Global Environment Variables](platform-variables.md).
 To learn more about environment variables, read [Environment Variables](environment-variables.md).

 :::

 ## Set Environment Variables via .env (Local Development Only)

 For Astronomer projects deployed on Astronomer Cloud, we generally recommend [setting environment variables via the Astronomer UI](environment-variables.md#set-environment-variables-via-the-astronomer-ui).
-For local development, you can use the [Astronomer CLI](install-cli.md) to set environment variables in your project's `.env` file.
+For local development, you can use the [Astronomer Cloud CLI](install-cli.md) to set environment variables in your project's `.env` file.

 To add Environment Variables locally: